cancerit/hairpin2/docs/source/guide.md

 :::

 The hairpin2_params key stores data in a JSON compressed with `zlib` and encoded to an ascii string using `base85`.
 The result is a string of ascii characters, much shorter than the original JSON, which does not invite or allow accidental editing of the parameters once written into the header (either by hand or by another tool).
 Since zlib compression includes an error-checking checksum, the string is guaranteed to transform back into the exact parameters encoded.
 Base85 encoding ensures that only VCF-safe characters are used  per the VCF format spec.
 Most importantly, the parameter JSON can be extracted from a VCF using [get-params](#get-params-qs-target).

-## Advanced Usage

-### Exec Config \[EXPERIMENTAL\]

-The exec config serves two purposes - to allow experimentation with process interdependence, and to highlight and surface implicit process independence